SadDevastator/RSA_Arduino/README.md

 - `MAX_CIPHER_WORDS` — buffer length for ciphertext words
 - `SEND_INTERVAL_MS` — interval between sends when in sender mode
 - `CIPHER_PREFIX`, `DECRYPTED_PREFIX` — serial text prefixes
+ - `ENABLE_CRC` — when set to `1` the sender appends a CRC-8 byte to the plaintext before encryption; receiver verifies and prints CRC status.
+One plaintext byte is reserved for CRC when enabled.

 Build & upload